Living in the Cloud

 Let's take that idea further.
 In the old days of the internet, in order to use email, a company had to set up and maintain an onsite email server.
 All incoming and outgoing email passed through that company-owned server.

 Today, pretty much only large corporations run their own email servers.
 Small and medium sized businesses use email servers, such as Microsoft Exchange or Google Workspace, that are located in large data centers.
-These customers don't know or care about how that data center is run, so long as its secure and reliable -- that it "just works".
+These customers usually don't know or care about how that data center is run, so long as its secure and reliable -- that it "just works".

 This makes email one of the earliest cloud applications.
 Since the very nature of email is communicating with other people, then locating that system on a cloud server makes some sense.